© 2025 Kansas City Public Radio

 “I'm most excited about just helping people out.
 I mean, that's number one,” Chukwu said.
 "It brings me joy.
 It brings me peace.”

-ProX, which started in 2021, was created by the Kauffman Foundation to address the lack of access for young people from low-income communities to job prospects in their desired career fields.
-The program provides resources that pair students with participating companies and institutions, with the hope that there will be a job for that student in the future.
+ProX, which started in 2021, began as a community movement and later funded by the Kauffman Foundation to provide a bridge between area companies and institutions, and high-schoolers interested in getting experience in prospective career fields.
+The nonprofit more aggressively reaches out and recruits in underserved school districts because hiring networks are harder to access there than they are in more affluent communities.
+The program provides resources that pair students with professionals with the hope that there will be a job for that student in the future.
 At the same time, companies get the benefit of extra hands.

 The interns are with employers for five weeks, working a total of 125 hours.
 Upon completion, students are rewarded with a $1,250 stipend, and an elective credit.